© Crown copyright 2018

 Auditors with Irish qualifications will not need to take an aptitude test as the Republic of Ireland uses audit qualifications granted by UK qualifying bodies.

-As is currently the case, those with EU qualifications will count towards the required majority of appropriately qualified owners or managers of a UK audit firm, but only during the transitional period.
-After the end of the transitional period, only owners or managers with qualifications recognised in the UK will count towards the majority of appropriately qualified owners or managers of a UK audit firm.
-However, EU qualified individuals who were recognised as part of the management body before exit will continue to be recognised.
+As is currently the case, those with EU qualifications will count towards the required majority of appropriately qualified owners or managers of a UK audit firm.
+EU audit firms will also be recognised, but only during the transitional period.
+After the end of the transitional period, only those audit firms that are owners or managers and registered firms in the UK will count towards the majority of appropriately qualified owners or managers of a UK audit firm.
+However, EU qualified individuals will continue to be recognised.

 Audits of EU businesses seeking to raise capital by issuing shares or debt securities on a regulated market in the UK will need to be undertaken by an auditor registered with the Financial Reporting Council.
-The audits will need to be included in a cycle of inspections, in which the Financial Reporting Council will visit the registered auditor in the EU Member State where the business is incorporated until that Member State is recognised in the UK as having an equivalent audit regulatory framework.
+After the conclusion of the transitional period, the audits will need to be included in a cycle of inspections, in which the Financial Reporting Council will visit the registered auditor in the EU Member State where the business is incorporated until that Member State is recognised in the UK as having an equivalent audit regulatory framework.

 Audits of UK businesses seeking to raise capital by issuing shares or debt securities on a regulated market in the EU will need to be undertaken by an auditor registered as a ‘third country auditor’ in the EU Member State in which the market operates.
 The audit will then be in scope of a cycle of inspections by the recognised authority for that market.